 What’s the role of your office?

-Nadia Harris, founder of RemoteWorkAdvocate.com, discusses several tips for effective hybrid workplace collaboration in her Prezi video.
+Nadia Harris, the founder of RemoteWorkAdvocate.com, discusses several tips for effective hybrid workplace collaboration in her Prezi video.
 One of her tips is to define the role that your office plays and think strategically about how you’re using the space to hold meetings.

 While it’s tempting to default to holding all meetings virtually because not everyone is in the office, Nadia advises against this.
 When you urge your team to be intentional about the meetings that they hold in the office versus the ones they hold virtually, they’ll have more effective meetings overall.